Coleman 1L diversity fellowship

 - William T. Coleman, Jr.

-O’Melveny senior partner William T. Coleman, Jr. has served the legal profession and his country for more than 50 years.
-A tireless advocate for equality and a key player in the landmark Supreme Court civil rights case Brown v Board of Education, Coleman has always urged young lawyers to cultivate their cultural literacy and pay close attention to events unfolding on the world stage.
-To honor that vision and spirit, O’Melveny created the William T. Coleman, Jr. Diversity Fellowship for first year law students.
+William T. Coleman, Jr. (1920 - 2017), a longtime senior partner and indelible part of O’Melveny’s fabric, served the legal profession and his country for more than 50 years.
+A tireless advocate for equality and a key player in the landmark Supreme Court civil rights case Brown v.
+Board of Education, Coleman urged young lawyers to cultivate their cultural literacy and pay close attention to events unfolding on the world stage.
+To honor that vision and spirit, O’Melveny created the William T. Coleman, Jr. Diversity Fellowship for first year law students in his memory.

 O’Melveny looks to not only hire lawyers of diverse backgrounds but also to hire individuals who share our vision of a more diverse and inclusive legal profession.
 Our Fellowship seeks individuals with a proven track record of activities that promote diversity and inclusion, including professional work, internships, volunteer work, clubs, hobbies, leadership roles, and academic coursework and performance.

-- Following completion of a successful 1L summer, Fellows will be eligible for an automatic call back interview for a 2L summer associate position at any O’Melveny office in the United States.
+- Following completion of a successful 1L summer, Fellows will be eligible for an automatic callback interview at any O’Melveny US office for a 2L summer associate position.

-- The purpose of the award is to help pay for tuition and law school expenses.
+- The purpose of the fellowship award is to help pay for tuition and law school expenses.

 - Fellows will also be eligible to be considered for the Leadership Council for Legal Diversity (LCLD) 1L Scholars Program.

-Students in good standing may apply for a Fellowship between December 1 and January 30 of their 1L year.
-Fellows must demonstrate a commitment to diversity, meaning a proven track record of activities that promote diversity and inclusion, including professional work, internships, volunteer work, clubs, hobbies, leadership roles, and academic coursework and performance.
+Students enrolled at accredited law schools may apply for a Fellowship between December 15 and January 15 of their 1L year.
+Fellows must be able to demonstrate a proven track record of activities that promote civil rights, social justice, and/or diversity, equity, and inclusion, including professional employment, internships, volunteer positions, student group memberships, leadership roles, and academic coursework and performance.

 How to Apply